devtron-labs/devtron/scripts/devtron-reference-helm-charts/reference-chart_4-18-0/README.md

 ### Readiness Probe

-If this check fails, kubernetes stops sending traffic to the application.
+If this check fails, Kubernetes stops sending traffic to the application.
 This should return error code in case of errors which can be recovered from if traffic is stopped.

 ```yaml
 ReadinessProbe: